Digioref/OLA-Pricing/README.md

 - **Meaningful analyses**: each algorithm has been analyzed and tested taking into account several different cases, with different parameters and behaviors.

 ## General setting of the project
 The goal of the project is to design online learning algorithms to sell multiple types of products under production constraints.
+See project.pdf for detailed information.
 #### Parameters
 - Number of rounds T
 - Number of types of products N